Windings of prime geodesics: Discussion of Results and Structure of the Paper

 where the closed 1-form $E_2(z)dz$ is determined by a weight 2 nonholomorphic Eisenstein series; see \cite[Lemma 3.1]{Burrin2022}.
-When $\G$ is distinct from $\SL_2(\Z)$ the period \eqref{period} is not necessarily an integer, and can in fact be irrational.
-The study of these periods is related to classical results in arithmetic geometry --- such as the Manin--Drinfeld and Manin--Mumford theorems --- and this is the object of \cite{Burrin2022}.
+When $\G$ is distinct from $\SL_2(\Z)$ the period \eqref{period} is not necessarily an integer --- and hence not a winding number --- and can in fact be irrational.
+The study of these periods is related to classical results in arithmetic geometry --- the theorems of Manin--Drinfeld and Manin--Mumford --- and this is the object of \cite{Burrin2022}.
 For our purposes, we only record that the period \eqref{period} is rational whenever $\G\in\mathcal{G}$; see \cite[Theorem 1.2]{Burrin2022}.

-Section \secref{Rad} also contains the main contribution of this work to the theory of automorphic forms.
-In \thmref{thm-ms} we construct, for each cofinite Fuchsian group $\G$, each cusp $\fa$ of $\G$, and each real weight $r\in\R$, an explicit multiplier system $\chi_r$ of weight $r$ for $\G$.
-This construction also yields an automorphic form $\triangle_r$.
-For $\PSL_2(\Z)$, $\triangle_{12}$ is precisely the modular discriminant.
-It is a modification of this form that we use for the winding number.